THE FARM

 The farm supports a small flock of pedigree Ryeland sheep, poultry, ducks and geese as well as a lively springer spaniel and a multicoloured array of cats!

 We are managing the farm for nature and habitat with traditional hedge-laying, coppicing and new woodland planting as well as scrubland formation and wetland creation.
-Our next step is to re-establish wildflower meadows.
+Our next step is to re-establish wildflower meadows and create a wildlife pond.
 We monitor our wildlife with bird boxes across the farm, bat boxes, tawny owl and barn owl boxes.
 We are currently surveying our woodland for hazel dormice with dormouse boxes.

 We can offer guided tours of the farm and our re-wilding projects